-- 10. The structure of the Internal Audit Service is intended to remain the same going forward into 2018/19 thereby allowing the opportunity for auditors to continue to develop a depth of knowledge and client relationships.
-This wherever possible offers continuity to clients who can then regularly deal with the same auditors over a period of time.
+9. The structure of the Internal Audit Service is intended to remain the same going forward into 2022/23 thereby allowing the opportunity for auditors to continue to develop a depth of knowledge and client relationships.
+This, wherever possible, offers continuity to clients who can then regularly deal with the same auditors over a period of time.
 We consider this approach continues to be successful in building a better understanding of the business needs and objectives of the Authority.
-However this does need to balanced against a need for staff rotation for development purposes and to maintain objectivity. - 11.
-Arrangements are, however, being put in place to employ an Apprentice from September 2018 as part of the Corporate Fraud Team.
+However this does need to be balanced against a need for staff rotation for development purposes and to maintain objectivity.